As a general rule open hoppers without loads are brass. Cars with loads are plastic or American Flyer shells converted

-Someone else did substantial work to them to make them look a lot like the GLca by laminating very thin plastic sides complete with rivets to the A F hopper.
+Someone else did substantial work to them to make them look a lot like the GLca by laminating very thin plastic sides complete with rivets to the A F hopper buried inside.
 The cars essentially had a completely new exterior wrap put on them.
 I have 4 of them – all of which were purchased from eBay.

 In Fall 2010 I decided I wanted to convert 2 of them to PRSL M O W GLca.
 Photos of just the cars were not existent but you saw them in the background especially at the shore points like Wildwood and especially Ocean City.
 Some of these cars were unique in that they had a false flat bottom installed at about waist height.
 The car was filled with coal and spotted on the track next to a tender – again mostly at the remote shore points like Ocean City.
 It was some unfortunate person’s job to shovel the coal from the hopper to the tender in the hot summer sun.
 After that the fireman got to shovel the same coal AGAIN on the return trip.
 Who could imagine this being their job every day?
 It was cheaper to get another person and a shovel than a conveyor or crane!
 It was most likely the fireman on layover in the middle of the day so the PRSL made him WORK.
 See how THIN he is.